Medieval StudiesFind a programme

-Dr Gwen Seabourne, (Reader), Legal history
+Professor Gwen Seabourne, (Reader), Legal history; medieval women

 Professor Brendan Smith, (Professor), Medieval Britain and Ireland; medieval frontier societies.

-Dr Leah Tether, (Senior Lecturer), Arthurian literature (French and English); digital humanities; history of the book; medieval and digital reading cultures; medieval French literature 1200-1400.; publishing studies
+Professor Leah Tether, (Senior Lecturer), Arthurian literature (French and English); digital humanities; history of the book; medieval and digital reading cultures; medieval French literature 1200-1400.; publishing studies

 Dr Sebastiaan Verweij, (Lecturer), digital humanities; editorial theory and practice; history of the book; late medieval and early modern literature